microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "CodebookTextFieldProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface CodebookTextFieldProps extends CodebookDefaultProps, ITextFieldProps {
+export interface CodebookTextFieldProps extends CodebookPropsBase, ITextFieldProps {
 }

 // Warning: (ae-missing-release-tag) "CodebookUnitField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)